aureamunoz/hello-world-fwless/README.md

 image: localhost:5000/hello-world-fwless:1.0-SNAPSHOT
 ```

-Finally, we will deploy the application by posting the manifest with the following command:
+Finally, we will deploy the application under the namespace `demo` using the yaml resources with the following command:

 ```
 kubectl create ns demo
 kubectl apply -f target/classes/META-INF/dekorate/kubernetes.yml -n demo
 ```

-Check the application by opening a browser to http://fw-app.127.0.0.1.nip.io/api/hello or curl http://fw-app.127.0.0.1.nip.io/api/hello
+After a few seconds, check if the application is running and available at the following address opened within your browser `http://fw-app.127.0.0.1.nip.io/api/hello` or do a curl/wget or httpie within a terminal.

-Dekorate allows the user to trigger container image builds and deploy after the end of compilation, so the above actions can also be performed by executing the following command:
+**NOTE** Dekorate [allows the user to trigger container image builds and deploy](https://github.com/dekorateio/dekorate#building-and-deploying) after the end of compilation.
+So, alternatively, you could also delegate the build of the container image and the manifests deployment using the followings hooks provided by Dekorate:
 ```
 mvn clean package -Ddekorate.build=true  -Ddekorate.push=true -Ddekorate.docker.registry="localhost:5000" -Ddekorate.deploy=true
 ```

 ### Using jib-maven-plugin

 [Jib](https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin) is a Maven plugin for building Docker images.
+Jib simplifies the containerization since with it, we don't need to write a dockerfile.
+We don't even have to have docker installed to create and publish the docker images ourselves.
+Unsing it via a maven plugin is nice because Jib will catch any changes we make to our application each time we build.

 Configure the plugin adding the following code to the `pom.xml` file: